The Last Word (2017 film)

 The Last Word is a 2017 American comedy-drama film directed by Mark Pellington, from a screenplay by Stuart Ross Fink.
 It stars Amanda Seyfried and Shirley MacLaine.

 The Last Word premiered at the 2017 Sundance Film Festival on January 24, 2017.
 It was released on March 3, 2017, by Bleecker Street.

-Synopsis
+Plot

 A retired businesswoman wants to control everything around her, knowing that she only has a little time left before an imminent death due to a medical condition.
 She decides to craft her own obituary, so she hires a young obituary writer to work with her to ensure her life story is told her way.
 The businesswoman tries to expand the horizons of her life, and adopts a young kid for mentoring and lands herself a job as a disc jockey.
 She grows close with the young writer and influences her life.